-5 'Global Britain: Sixth Report of Session 2017-19', House of Commons Foreign Affairs Committee (2018), available at: https://publications.parliament.uk/pa/cm201719/cmselect/cmfaff/780/780.pdf, last visited: 20 May 2018 which is taking shape in the regions of the Indian Ocean and south eastern Pacific, which ties together China, India, Australia, Japan, Southeast Asia, and the United States, and is as much a contest over the future of the type of global order as it is over the physical sea lanes, upon which all depend.
-China and China's rise play a central role in this, partly because it is the primary mover in all this; and the most proactive in developing a new US\$1 trillion grand strategy. encompassing more than 70 countries in Central and South Asia.
+This report spends a lot of time on some countries, and not very much on others.
+It is not a report about Global Britain in Asia despite my initial intentions.
+Rather, it is about the 'Indo-Pacific', a term that is as geopolitical in nature as it is geographical in description.
+It deals with the growing great-power competition, which is taking shape in the regions of the Indian Ocean and south eastern Pacific, which ties together China, India, Australia, Japan, Southeast Asia, and the United States, and is as much a contest over the future of the type of global order as it is over the physical sea lanes, upon which all depend.
+China and China's rise play a central role in this, partly because it is the primary mover in all this; and the most proactive in developing a new US\$1 trillion grand strategy, encompassing more than 70 countries in Central and South Asia.
 Its new ports and naval bases spreading across the Indian Ocean and its takeover of the South China Sea - and major UK-Asia trade route - embody many of the principles of sea power and sea lane control - first espoused by Alfred Thayer Mahan, an American naval strategist of the 19th century.
-As one US academic noted in 2004,6 Mahan was mentioned at nearly every conference he attended in China.
+As one US academic noted in 2004, Mahan was mentioned at nearly every conference he attended in China.
 Given the fact that Mahan's theories are thought to have driven the German-British naval race of the early 20th Century, this is troubling.
-As a result of these trends, nearly every other power of consequence in the Asia Pacific region has reacted by a mixture of "engaging and balancing" China, a policy basket once described by President Obama's advisor on China, Dr Evan Medeiros, as "hedging"7.
+As a result of these trends, nearly every other power of consequence in the Asia Pacific region has reacted by a mixture of "engaging and balancing" China, a policy basket once described by President Obama's advisor on China, Dr Evan Medeiros, as "hedging".
 Beginning with Japan in the late 1990s, and gradually followed by the United States, Australia, and then India, every power has begun to incorporate this double-hatted approach toward Chinese regional strategy.